-Thomas A. Raffin, M.D. has served as a member of the Board of Directors since 1999 and is currently our Lead Director.
+Thomas A. Raffin, M.D. has served as a member of the Board of Directors since 1999.
 Dr. Raffin has spent 30 years on the faculty at Stanford University School of Medicine, where he is the Colleen and Robert Haas Professor Emeritus of Medicine and Biomedical Ethics.
 Over the past two decades, Dr. Raffin has worked extensively in the healthcare and medical device business sectors and was an advisor to Cell Therapeutics Inc. (1993-1997), Broncus Technologies (1997-2004), iMedica (1998-2002), and Inhale Technologies (1998-2001).
 He co-founded Rigel Pharmaceuticals, a publicly traded company, in 1996.
 In 2001, he co-founded Telegraph Hill Partners, a San Francisco life sciences private equity firm as a General Partner.
-Dr. Raffin has been a director of the following Telegraph Hill Partners private portfolio companies: AngioScore, Confirma, Freedom Innovations, LDR, and PneumRx; and has worked closely with Estech and Vidacare.
+Dr. Raffin has been a director of the following Telegraph Hill Partners private portfolio companies: AngioScore, Confirma, Freedom Innovations, LDR, and PneumRx.
 Dr. Raffin received a B.A. from Stanford University and an M.D. from Stanford University School of Medicine and did his medical residency at the Peter Bent Brigham Hospital (now Brigham and Women's Hospital) in Boston.